 Award-winning director, producer, and line producer who has worked on several features, web series, and short films.

-Monika Skerbelis, Development
+Monika Skerbelis, Film and TV Development

 Author, producer and programming director for The American Pavilion Emerging Filmmaker Showcase at the Cannes Film Festival.
 Co-author of I Liked it, Didn’t Love It: Screenplay Development from the Inside Out and The Complete Filmmaker’s Guide to Film Festivals: Your All Access Pass to Launching Your Film on the Festival Circuit.
 Her former positions include vice president of creative affairs and executive story editor, Universal Pictures Story Department; story editor, 20th Century Fox; and story department assistant, Paramount Pictures.

-Monique Sorgen, Development
+Monique Sorgen, Film and TV Development

 Ms. Sorgen has been hired to write both scripted and unscripted television and film, for independent productions as well as major studios and networks, local and foreign.
 Ms. Sorgen has also directed short films and music videos that have been picked up for distribution.
 Most recently, her romantic comedy novel, How Long You Should Wait to Have Sex, became available in several foreign languages.